refinedev/refine/documentation/docs/guides-and-concepts/upload/multipart-upload.md

 import uploadedFile from '@site/static/img/guides-and-concepts/multipart-upload/uploaded.jpg';
 import edit from '@site/static/img/guides-and-concepts/multipart-upload/edit.jpg';

-We'll show you how to upload multiple files with refine.
+We will show you how to upload multiple files with refine.

 Let's start with the `creation form` first.

 ### Create Form

-Let's add the image field to the post creation form.
+Let's add the image field to the post `creation form`.

 ```tsx title="pages/posts/create.tsx"
 import { Create, Form, Input, getValueFromEvent, Upload } from "@pankod/refine";